pwn-college/pwn-college.github.io/modules/fmt.md

 Each program takes user input and will eventually printf() it.
 You can subvert the program functionality by injecting a malicious format string.
 If you are successful, you can use it to read the `/flag` file.

+If you are ready to tackle the challenges, go to [https://ctf.pwn.college](https://ctf.pwn.college)!